 My name is Graham Hughes.
 I am, and always will be, the first person to visit every country in the world without flying.
 This is the story of that adventure.
 Welcome to The Odyssey Expedition.

 The Odyssey Expedition spanned 1,492 days and over 220 countries and territories.
-It has been called “the most hilarious solo travel adventure of all time” and VERY SOON the first book of the unholy trilogy will be available to buy online, in book shops and round the back of the bikesheds – even better, if you’re British you can pre-order a limited signed pre-release edition.
-Just click on the big book below!!
+It has been called “the most hilarious solo travel adventure of all time” and the first book of the unholy trilogy that I’ve written about my travels is now available to buy online, in book shops and round the back of the bikesheds.

 Look at how excited everyone is!

 As far back as I can remember I always wanted to be a backpacker.
 The road at my feet, a song in my heart and 500 miles to the horizon.
 On January 1 2009, I took a ferry boat over the River Plate from Argentina to Uruguay and thus began one of the most daring, most epic and certainly most hilarious solo travel adventures of all time.

 I had been told over and over again that it couldn’t be done, it was impossible, a fool’s errand.
 But I knew it could be done – and I was determined to prove it, or else die trying.

 Nobody had ever attempted this before, probably because the concept alone is quite simply insane.
 As well as the 193 member states of the UN, I had to visit Vatican City, Western Sahara, Taiwan, Kosovo, Palestine, Scotland, Wales and Northern Ireland… 201 nations by land and sea.